What's left to do when you've been everywhere on the planet? You head out for a bit of space tourism, of course. The final frontier and all that.

 All this changed in April 2001 when the world's first space tourist, an American businessman, spent a week on the International Space Station (at a modest cost of US$20 million).

-I've always loved astronomy (I had a telescope at 12) and science fiction (When Worlds Collide was the first full-length adult book I ever read), but I'll leave the magic of suborbital flight to others since the mere mention of weightlessness makes my motion-sick self utterly queasy.
+I've always loved astronomy (I had my first telescope before I was even a teenager) and science fiction (When Worlds Collide was the first full-length adult book I ever read), but I decided to leave the magic of suborbital flight to others since the mere thought of weightlessness makes my motion-sick self utterly queasy.

 Today, private space flight is a reality.
 You can simply buy a ticket and hop into space - more or less.